james-hughes1/sim_denoising/README.md

 NOTE: This is release version 1.0.

+This release version does not contain the project report, or executive summary.

 ## Description

 This repository contains software that implements Li et al.'s "two-step denoising" method for improving the signal-to-noise ratio of structured illumination microscopy image reconstructions.